 Once equipment is received, check for both obvious and hidden damage.
 If damage is found, record all necessary information on the bill of lading and file a claim with the final carrier.
-Check to be sure that all parts of the shipment, including accessories, are accounted for.
+Confirm that all parts of the shipment, including accessories, are accounted for.